SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/05-Problem-06.md

 ## Input

-You receive multiple elements from the console until the "**STOP**" command or until the limit of 7 movies is reached:
+You will receive multiple elements from the console until the "**STOP**" command or until the limit of 7 movies is reached:

 - Movie title: String